John Mayer: Current Mood

+Life with John Mayer

+In October 2023, Mayer announced a new real-time satellite radio channel on Sirius XM, titled "Life with John Mayer".
+The year-round channel features music curated by Mayer, including Mayer's classics, collaborations, and never released material, along with selected music from all genres.
+In November 2024, Mayer began an interview series on the channel called "How's Life," featuring conversations with fellow musicians.
+Billy Joel was the first guest, followed by Shawn Mendes, and Maren Morris.

 Appearances in the media

 In 2004, Mayer hosted a one-shot, half-hour comedy special on VH1 titled John Mayer Has a TV Show, with antics including wearing a bear suit while anonymously teasing concertgoers in the parking lot outside one of his concerts.

 Steve Jobs invited Mayer to perform during Apple's annual keynote address at the Macworld Conference & Expo in January 2004 as Jobs introduced the music production software GarageBand.
 Mayer became a fixture of the event, including at the 2007 iPhone announcement.
 Volkswagen concluded a deal with instrument manufacturer First Act to include a GarageMaster electric guitar that was playable through the stereo system of six of their 2007 models; Mayer (along with Slash and Christopher Guest) were selected to endorse the campaign and were featured playing the guitar in ads.
 Mayer used and endorsed the BlackBerry Curve.

 Mayer made many appearances on talk shows and other television programs, most notably on a Chappelle's Show comedy skit, the Late Show with David Letterman and on the final episode of Late Night with Conan O'Brien.
 Mayer appeared with Rob Dyrdek in the MTV show Rob Dyrdek's Fantasy Factory.
 Mayer wrote the theme song to the OWN network show Rollin' with Zach, which features Zach Anner.
 CBS invited him to guest host The Late Late Show in early 2015 on three dates, February 4–6, after the retirement of Craig Ferguson.
+He appeared as a guest star on the fourth episode of the tenth season of the TruTV show Impractical Jokers in 2023.

 Mayer makes a cameo as a truck driver in the 2014 comedy horror film Zombeavers.
 In the 2015 film Get Hard, he played a version of himself who is disgusted with the "monetization of the creative process".
 Mayer also had a small role in the 2022 film Vengeance, playing a friend of the lead character.